 Yes, it is possible for foreign buyers to obtain a mortgage in Portugal.
 Many banks offer mortgage options for non-residents, but terms may vary.

 Yes, many buyers choose to rent out their beach properties as vacation homes to generate additional income.
-Portugal’s tourism industry makes it an appealing option for short-term rentals.
+And portugal’s tourism industry makes it an appealing option for short-term rentals.

 There might be some restrictions and regulations on property renovations and new constructions, especially in protected or coastal areas.
-It’s essential to check with local authorities and obtain necessary permits before making any changes.
+Also, it’s essential to check with local authorities and obtain necessary permits before making any changes.